ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-bluetooth.md

     {: .alert .alert-info}

     1. The default Bluetooth and network settings in Ubuntu do not have support for this, so first you need to install `blueman` on your host computer.
+Make sure you have the `bridge-utils` package too, it's required.

             sudo apt-get install blueman